Osilly/TokenExpansion/README.md

 # TokenExpansion

-The official pytorch implementation of TokenExpansion (ToE).
+The official pytorch implementation of Token Expansion (ToE).

 ## Requirements